tytydraco/yessleep/out/Never_Swim_at_Incruenta_Falls.md

 "How far are we talking?" he asked, eyeing the challenge.
 "All the way?"

 "It's ok if you're scared," Carson said with that saccharine smile of hers.

 "Hell no," Gare said, and began to climb.

 As he did, I turned to Leo.
 Again, I asked if he was ok.
 He shrugged, not taking his eyes off of Gare, who was slowly picking his way up the slimy first shelf of the falls.

 Leo finally opened his mouth.
 "I think there are people down there."
 My stomach churned.
 I searched his face for some sign of a joke.
 He looked down at me, stone-faced, as if daring me to call his bluff.
 "They tried to take me."

 That's when Gare fell.
 Carson gave a sort of strangled yelp as our friend missed his foothold and teetered backwards, slipping into empty air.

-FALL.
+*FALL*.
 That word kept repeating in the back of my mind.

 I swear, it took forever for Gare to hit the water.

-I can still picture his body floating there in the air, headfirst with no hope of bracing for impact, with Leo screaming his name from the shore.
+I can still picture his body floating there in the air, headfirst with no hope of bracing for impact, Leo screaming his name from the shore.
 I felt like I should've somehow predicted this outcome, and yet I'd done nothing to stop it.

 Gare was swallowed up by the black water of Incruenta Falls.

 We waited and waited.

 He did not resurface.

-__
+\_\_

 The thing that has always bothered me most about Gare's death is this: they never found a body.
 I remember hearing that the recovery team found nothing but mud at the bottom of that swimming hole.

 There was no casket at his funeral.
 Afterwards, Carson, Leo and I sort of lost touch.
 It just wasn't the same without Gare.

 I've been trying to record everything I can remember about that day.
-Now that a few years have gone by, I feel like I can finally think it again.
-I can't help but hope that if I finally get it all out, I can put it behind me for good.
+Now that a few years have gone by, I feel like I can finally think about it again.
+Maybe if I finally get it all out, I can put it behind me for good.

 I recently asked my parents about the whole Gare situation to confirm the details.
 They had no idea who I was talking about.
 I've checked the newspaper archives, public records, even drove by his parents' house.
 It was foreclosed.

 It doesn't feel like my friend died a violent death.
 It feels like he never existed.
 He simply faded away.
-Looking back on those years and knowing I can't call up any of those friends today, with so many questions left unanswered, it feels like we all did.
+Looking back on those years and knowing I can't call up any of those friends today, it feels like we all did.

-Recently, I tried to get in touch with Carson and Leo again.
-Neither of them seem to be on any social media.
+I've tried to get in touch with Carson and Leo again.
+Neither of them seem to be on social media at all.
 Nothing comes up in search results when I type their names.
 All I know is that they don't live in Hayfield anymore.
-At the risk of sounding too crazy, It feels like somehow that water washed them out of this world too.
+At the risk of sounding too crazy, it's like somehow that water washed them out of this world too.

-__
+\_\_

 On a different, happier day at the falls, as the four of us skipped stones and passed around a bottle of cheap wine, Carson posed a question.

 "What does incruenta mean anyway?" she'd asked idly, taking a long swig from the bottle.

-"It's something that's bloodless," Leo had answered, chucking a huge stone into the water.
+"It's when something's bloodless," Leo had answered, chucking a huge stone into the water.
 It sank instantly, barely leaving a splash in its wake.
 "Like a war with no bloodshed."

 Gare had laughed at this.
 "Sounds like every day to me," he'd said.
 I've always wondered what he meant by that.